WHERE TO EAT

 It’s also easy to get to, situated right outside the Miyamasuzaka Exit of Shibuya Station, and impossible to miss.
 It’s no wonder that Shibuya Sushi Lab is so popular.

-3. Sushi Nakano
+3. Sushi Inase

 An aesthetic bowl at Sushi Nakano, featuring a grilled cut of fish at its center.

 A 3-minute walk east of the Scramble Crossing, Sushi Nakano is a legend by a different name.
-Formerly known as Kurosaki, the only reason it no longer has a Michelin star is because the original restaurant shifted its operations to Minami-aoyama, but its reputation for excellence is still very much intact, regularly placing in the Top 100 on Tabelog every year.
+Formerly known as Kurosaki, the only reason it no longer has a Michelin star is because the original restaurant shifted its operations to Minami-Aoyama, but its reputation for excellence is still very much intact, regularly placing in the Top 100 on Tabelog every year.

 Nakano is particular about its attention to the temperature of its shari: fattier fish like tuna and yellowtail are placed atop warmer rice, while squid and subtler toppings receive cooler rice.
 Even the cooking of each pot of rice is timed perfectly to coincide with each party’s arrival.